Our Story

 From Sushi Master to Knife Sharpening Artisan

-By 2020, I found myself leveraging these skills in a new way: launching a knife sharpening business.
-In just one year, I had sharpened over 100 knives and gained a loyal customer base.
-As I worked, one question kept cropping up: "Could you sell us good knives?"
+In 2020, I decided to apply my skills in a new way—knife sharpening.
+In just one year, I sharpened over 100 knives and gained a loyal customer base.
+During this time, I was repeatedly asked the same question:

 -